royce-data/royce-data-handbook/README.md

 We welcome and recognize all contributions.
 You can see a list of current contributors in the [contributors tab](https://github.com/Data-Curators-Royce-Institute/royce-data-handbook/graphs/contributors).

 Note that the `main` branch is protected.
 If you would like to contribute to this project, please create a new branch, push your branch to the repository and create a pull request.
 We will then review it and merge it with the main branch.
+For streamlining purposes branches will be deleted once merged.

 ## Credits